htruong/htruong.github.io/hackable.md

 ### Other notable devices

+- Sony PSP: Hackable.
+- Nintendo Wii: Hackable and has cool games, but hardware was meh.
+- Nintendo DS/2DS/3DS: Hackable.
-Sony PSP, Nintendo Wii, Nintendo DS/2DS/3DS, Microsoft XBox 360, Microsoft Kinect.
+- Microsoft XBox 360, Microsoft Kinect: Good support from Microsoft but limited applications.

 ## Development boards